Custom Actions

 How do they work?

-The contents of these actions run separately from your main code inside your Shortcut by using the Run Shortcut action and passing a Dictionary action containing data that will be detected by injected Cherri code that contains each of the defined actions that are used in the Cherri code below it.
+The contents of these actions run separately from your main code inside your Shortcut by using the Run Shortcut action and passing a Dictionary action containing data that will be detected by the injected Cherri code that contains each of the defined actions that are used in the Cherri code below it.

-This is a part of the language that does not translate 1-1, but for the functionality it provides it can be a powerful tool.
+This is a part of the language that does not translate 1-1, but for the functionality it provides, it can be a powerful tool.

 action add(number op1, number op2) {